typhdotcom/diaspora/README.md

 Interpretation: Cycles sharing edges in opposite directions cancel strain.
 Force is proportional to the product of masses.
 Same-direction repels; opposite-direction attracts.
 Gravity is strictly bilinear: multi-body binding decomposes exactly into pairwise terms with no emergent N-body forces.
 Bound pairs sit in potential wells; escape requires the binding energy.
 Orientation acts like electric charge: matter and antimatter are the same cycle traversed in opposite directions.
 Complete overlap annihilates to zero energy and zero charge; the resulting "vacuum bubble" exerts no gravitational influence.
 The Schwarzschild condition (binding = rest mass) occurs exactly at complete overlap, and only for equal-mass pairs.
 Unequal masses leave residual mass equal to the difference; the heavier particle's excess cannot be canceled.

+### Wave-Particle Duality (`DeBroglie.lean`)

+* `deBroglie_product`: m × λ = 1, where λ = n is the cycle length.
+* `wavelength_from_mass`: λ = 1/m; mass determines wavelength and vice versa.
+* `heavier_shorter_wavelength`: Smaller cycles have more mass and shorter wavelength.
+* `heisenberg_uncertainty`: Δx × Δp = 1; position and momentum uncertainties are complementary.
+* `uncertainty_tradeoff`: Decreasing Δx increases Δp; you cannot minimize both.
+* `minimum_uncertainty_state`: The triangle (n=3) is the minimum uncertainty state.
+* `effective_mass_bound`: Bound systems have effective mass m₁ + m₂ - binding.
+* `binding_increases_wavelength`: Stronger binding lowers effective mass, increasing wavelength.
+* `annihilation_infinite_wavelength`: Complete annihilation gives zero effective mass.

+Interpretation: The cycle length n is the wavelength.
+A cycle of length n has mass 1/n and wavelength n, so m × λ = 1 in natural units.
+Shorter cycles are heavier with shorter wavelengths; longer cycles are lighter with longer wavelengths.
+The triangle is the most localized state.
+Bound systems have reduced effective mass and correspondingly longer effective wavelength; complete annihilation yields zero mass.

 ### Simulation (`Sim.lean`)

 * `simulation_entropy_nondecreasing`: Time is irreversible.